 - To maintain crispness without leaving the roots, rinse and spin-dry in a salad spinner.
 Then, wipe spinner bowl dry and store arugula in the bowl or wrap arugula in clean paper towels and place into a plastic bag in the refrigerator.

 - Store arugula separate from bananas, apples and pears, which give off ethylene gas as they ripen, causing the arugula to spoil quicker.

 Arugula is a delicious part of many meals when eaten raw.
-However, it can range in intensity depending on when, where and how it is grown.
-The best way to determine how peppery the bite is by tasting it!
+But, it can range in intensity depending on when, where and how it is grown.
+The best way to determine how peppery the bite is by tasting it.
 When cooked, arugula's flavor sweetens and may become less potent.

 Arugula can be used a myriad of ways.
 Here are some quick serving ideas to get you started: